-For other people, they may have long suspected that they have Autism but don’t wish to have a formal diagnosis.
+For other people, they may have long suspected that they are Autistic but don’t wish to have a formal diagnosis.
 They may consider their Autism to be a private matter and may feel that they don’t want to be given a label.

 It is up to each individual to decide for themselves what is best for them.

 At Derriford Autism Service, we don’t insist upon a formal diagnosis as long as the person wishes to be known to the service.
 This information will not be shared outside of the Hospital, and will only be used to alert staff of the need to consider offering you Reasonable Adjustments.

 Are there any other self-diagnosing tests I can try?

 There are lots of different tests available on the Internet and lots of information about Autism.
 Have a look at our helpful links page for further websites you might want to visit.